hamptonpieryc/website/content/docs/club-rules.md

 **4.12.1** A member gives written notice to the Membership Secretary.

-**4.12.2** If, after at least one written reminder, a member has failed to pay fees due to the Club.
-In this case the reminder notice must specify the date on which membership will terminate.
+**4.12.2** After 31st March if annual membership for the year are not fully paid, unless late payment has been agreed with the GMC.
+There is no obligation on the Club to confirm the cessation in writing.

 **4.12.3** Expulsion under Rule 12.

-**4.13** In all cases there is no refund of fees already paid, the member is responsible for returning Club property and to remove their own property from Club premises.
+**4.13** In all cases, when membership ceases, there is no refund of fees already paid, the member is responsible for returning Club property and to remove their own property from Club premises.
 Any person ceasing to be a member of the Club shall forfeit all claim upon it.

 **4.14** The privilege of membership extends to all persons referred to in Rule 4.
 Only such members are entitled to use the Club premises and facilities, participate in Club races or other events,